kontent-ai/data-ops/README.md

 As the current API format doesn't support inclusion of the publishing time for variants scheduled to be published, the tool instead puts the scheduled variants into the draft step (the first step in the workflow).

 ### Web Spotlight
-[Web Spotlight](https://kontent.ai/learn/develop/hello-web-spotlight) currently can't be enabled through the tool.
+[Web Spotlight](https://kontent.ai/learn/develop/hello-web-spotlight) currently can't be enabled/disabled through the tool.
 As a result, it is not possible to set root item for spaces as this can only be done on environments with Web Spotlight enabled.
+Furthermore, the `clean` operation cannot delete the root type associated with Web Spotlight as long as it's enabled and therefore skips it.

 ### Asset Size
 The management API accepts only assets smaller than 100MB.